 Stefano Tasselli is an Associate Professor at the Rotterdam School of Management, Erasmus University.
 He is the Academic Director of the Master in Innovation Management, which is ranked by the prominent learning platform "Innovation Management.se" as the first in the world on the subject.
-He is also the Director of the Erasmus Centre for Innovation (ECI).
-He is a Distinguished Research Professor at the University of Exeter Business School.
+He is a member of the Social Networks Research Center at the University of Exeter Business School.
 He holds a PhD from the Judge Business School of the University of Cambridge.
 His educational background also includes a Diploma with full grades and honorable mention in Classics, a bachelor degree cum laude in Economics and Management and a Master of Science cum laude in Management from Bocconi University, and a Master of Philosophy with distinction in Innovation, Strategy and Organisation from the Judge Business School, University of Cambridge.
 He has specialized his education with an executive program at the Harvard Business School.
 His previous professional experience includes consulting in McKinsey and Company.
 His previous academic experience includes research and teaching activities at the University of Cambridge, Bocconi University and the Swiss National Found/ Universita' della Svizzera italiana.
 He is a member and coordinates activities for the Scientific Committee of the Italian General Embassy in the Netherlands.
 Among the empirical settings of particular interest for his research, the health care industry, sectors of public interest, and incubators/ accelerators for new entrepreneurial opportunities.

 Dr Tasselli has been invited for more than fifty research seminars and presentations, and has received distinguished recognitions from academic conferences and research institutions.
 These recognitions include the Best Paper Award at the HCM division of the Academy of Management Annual Meeting (2013, in Orlando, FL), the Outstanding PhD Award from the Judge Business School (2011), the Best Paper Award at the CORE doctoral Conference in Cambridge (2013), two consecutive Best Paper Awards at the conference of the Italian Association for Management in health care (AIES, 2013 in Trento and 2014 in Venice), the Innovative Teaching Award at RSM (2016), the EUR Education Prize (2020), the ABCD Award of the OMT division of the Academy of Management (2017, in Atlanta, GA), the nomination for the Carolyn Dexter Award of the Academy of Management (2019) and the victory of the Global Best Paper Award at the HCM division of the Academy of Management Annual Meeting (2019, in Boston, MA).
 He has received the honor of Life Membership from both Wolfson College and Girton College of the University of Cambridge.
 In 2017, he was selected by Wolfson College as the Alumnus of the month.
 In 2016, 2017, 2018, 2019 and 2020, he has been recognized as a high performing member of the Erasmus Research Institute of Management (ERIM).
 In 2019, he has been awarded with the ERIM 'Best Researcher Award' among those who have completed their PhD less than five years ago.
-In 2018, he has been awarded by Poets and Quants as one of the '40 World's Best Business Professors under 40.'
-In 2018, he was also awarded by ASFOR (Italian Society for Management Education) as the 'Best Italian Business Professor under 40.'
-In 2020, he was appointed by H.E. the President of Italy 'Cavalieredell'Ordine della Stella d'Italia' (Knight of the Order of the Star of Italy) for his 'human and professional qualities that contributed to the prestige of the Italian scientific community' in the world.
+In 2018, he has been awarded by Poets and Quants as one of the '40 World's Best Business Professors under 40'.
+In 2018, he has selected as the 'Best Italian Business Professor under 40' by ASFOR.
+In 2020, he has been appointed by the President of Italy 'Knight of the Order of the Star of Italy' for his scientific and professional contribution.
+He has been named by RSM News as 'one of the best business professors in the world.'